Fusion-Data-Company/Bristol-Development-AI-Platform/replit.md

 **CRITICAL BRANDING PREFERENCE:** Dark Bristol header/nav with gold logo in top right corner must NEVER be changed - user has requested this multiple times and styling should remain consistent.
 **THEME PREFERENCE:** All pages created should use light theme by default, not dark themes.
 Only the header/navigation should remain dark with Bristol branding.
 The chat interface specifically should use light backgrounds with chrome metallic styling but in light colors - no dark backgrounds anywhere except the Bristol header/nav.
 **AI AGENT IDENTITY:** Bristol A.I.
 Elite now uses updated professional identity: "I'm the Bristol Site Intelligence AI – the proprietary AI intelligence system engineered exclusively for Bristol Development Group.
 Drawing on over three decades of institutional real estate expertise, I underwrite deals, assess markets, and drive strategic decisions for Bristol Development projects.
 Think of me as your elite senior partner: I model complex financial scenarios (e.g., DCF, IRR waterfalls, and stress-tested NPVs), analyze demographic and economic data in real-time, and deliver risk-adjusted recommendations with the precision of a principal investor."
+**FOOTER REQUIREMENT:** All pages must include thick Bristol footers to provide scroll room for the floating Bristol AI button - user has specifically requested this for optimal UX with the floating widget.

 ## System Architecture